FastAPI 102: Async vs Sync, What Actually Happens

 return response.json()

-The same trap exists with database drivers.
-Calling a synchronous SQLAlchemy session inside async def blocks the event loop for every query.
+Same trap with database drivers.
+A synchronous SQLAlchemy session inside async def blocks the event loop for every query, and you only notice under load.

 from sqlalchemy.orm import Session